gnewton/goembeddb/README.md

 TLDR; a MWE embedding a key-value store file of 20M k/v pairs (1.9GB) into a Go binary and using the db from the binary.

-The same Go program that writes the db then is recompiled to embed the db.
+The same Go program that writes the db then is recompiled, embedding the db in the newly compiled Go binary.

-Then the same Go program is used to read the db.
+Then the same Go program is used to read the embedded db.

-## How does it work?
-### Constant database
+## Constant database
-The [constanct DB](https://en.wikipedia.org/wiki/Cdb_(software)) or cdb, is a write-once, static key-value store that stores its content in a [single file](http://cr.yp.to/cdb.html).
+For this MWE I am using the [constanct DB](https://en.wikipedia.org/wiki/Cdb_(software)) or cdb, is a write-once, static key-value store that stores its content in a [single file](http://cr.yp.to/cdb.html).

 ### cdb: Go implementation
 A Go implementation of cdb is used: [github.com/alldroll/cdb](https://github.com/alldroll/cdb)

+## MWE

 Checkout the repo and type:
 ```